lzxindustries/videomancer-sdk/docs/toml-config-guide.md

 This guide explains how to create TOML configuration files for Videomancer programs.
 These files define program metadata and parameter mappings that control how your FPGA program interacts with hardware controls.

+For a complete guide to developing VHDL programs including TOML configuration, see the **[Program Development Guide](program-development-guide.md)**.

 ## File Structure

 A program configuration file consists of two main sections: